You can't compare professional indemnity insurance on price alone. You also need to look at cover, claims, and what kind of service you get.

-Deciding how much professional indemnity insurance you need can be tricky.
-Here's a helpful guide from PolicyBee to help make sense of it all.
+Deciding how much professional indemnity insurance to buy can be tricky.
+Here's a helping hand to getting the right amount of protection.

 Professional indemnity is 'claims made' insurance.
 Other types of insurance are 'claims occurring'.
 But what's the difference?
 And why does it matter?